PS1 BIOS

 BIOS file that supports all PlayStation 1 games from every region —

-USA, Japan, Europe, and Asia on ePSXe, DuckStation, and RetroArch.
+USA, Japan, Europe, and Asia.

 What is the PS1 BIOS (All About)